d2r2group/PhD_Applicant_Task/README.md

 ## Submission

-Please, create one file `submission.zip` containing all the files (`template.py` containing your code, `questions.txt` containing your answers, and the plot you created as png/pdf) and send it to me via email.
+Please, create one file `submission.zip` containing all the files (`template.py` containing your code, `questions.txt` containing your answers, and the two plot you created as png/pdf) and send it to me via email.
 Thank you!